 Ask individuals to adjust clothing or equipment so that it does not distract from the photo.
 Do not be afraid to mention to individuals in the scene that an undergarment is showing or that a person should re-button a shirt.
-Remove name badges, lanyards or other items other than jewelry or pins that may be a distraction on the person's clothing.
+Remove name badges, lanyards, or other items other than jewelry or pins that may be a distraction on the person's clothing.
 Make sure long, shirt sleeves are rolled down.

 At social events where alcohol is served, do not take photographs showing LECOM students, faculty or staff holding or drinking alcoholic beverages.
 Where food is served, do not photograph individuals while they are eating.
-Ask them to pause while you take the photo.
+Ask the people/person to pause while the photo is taken.

-While photographing an event where the individuals are engaged in activities involving movement and groups of people, take time to properly compose the photos.
-If it does not interfere with what they are doing, ask individuals to pause for a moment while you compose and take the photo.
+While photographing an event where individuals are engaged in activities involving movement and groups of people, take time to properly compose the photos.
+If it does not interfere with what they are doing, ask individuals to pause for a moment for composing and taking the photo.
 Reposition individuals so that faces are visible.

 Be aware of surroundings.
 Make sure that objects do not appear behind people and cause a distraction, such as a plant or sign coming out of someone's head.
 In crowds, determine that people in the background are appropriately dressed and behaving properly.
-Take time to reposition your subjects in front of a neutral or attractive background whenever possible.
+Take time to reposition the subjects in front of a neutral or attractive background whenever possible.